Is Big Lots Harassing You?

 Suing or reporting the collector to a professional body

 If the harassment persists, then you can sue the collection agency for harassment.
-You are guaranteed statutory damages of $1000 in addition to actual damages if you prove a valid case of harassment.
+If the harassment continues, litigation may be necessary to resolve the ongoing dispute.
+The court may award statutory damages of $1000 in addition to actual damages if you prove a valid case of harassment.
+Courts may also issue summary judgment if there are no genuine disputes of material fact in your case, allowing for a quicker resolution.
 What’s more, you won’t need to pay us a dime if you hire us to represent you and win.

 You may also report them to the CFPB, which may be a slower and more drawn-out process, as the CFPB responds to thousands of complaints against debt collectors every day.